sagbash/vmware_autoinstaller_rhel9/README.md

 For this job three services are needed.
 DHCP, TFTP and HTTP.
 1 server machine has been used, the services are installed and configured under it.

-The DHCP server needs to on the same LAN with the bare-metal server.
+The DHCP server needs to be on the same LAN with the bare-metal server.

 tftp service serves the directory /var/lib/tftpboot DHCP is for assigning IP address and guide to server to PXE boot with the options 66,67.